ibm-cloud-docs/vmwaresolutions/vpc-vcf/vpc-vcf-firewall.md

 {{site.data.keyword.cloud}} Security Groups for VPC (Virtual Private Cloud) also provide network security and act as a virtual firewall for your Virtual Server Instances and Bare Metal Servers in the {{site.data.keyword.cloud_notm}} VPC environment by managing east-west and north-south network traffic.

-Security Groups for VPC provides a convenient way to define and apply rules that establish filtering to a target of a resource, based on protocols, ports, and IP addresses.
+Security Groups for VPC provides a convenient way to define and apply rules that establish filtering to a target of a resource, based on protocols, ports, and IP addresses. `uplink-priv-sg` and `uplink-pub-sg` are provisioned for the Tier 0 gateway with default rules, and you can modify these rules based on your needs.
 For more information, see [About security groups](/docs/vpc?topic=vpc-using-security-groups).

 ## Related links
 {: #vpc-vcf-firewall-links}